Description of Organization

 - Establish more paid clinical partnerships

-- Develop and offer a Buddhist Studies Master in Divinity program in partnership with Union Theological Seminary in the Spring of 2012, enabling students to become board-certified chaplains.
+- Offer a Buddhist Studies Master in Divinity program in partnership with Union Theological Seminary, enabling students to become board-certified chaplains.

 - Launch a teacher-training program.

-- Pilot workshops on self-care, grief, stress reduction and mindfulness at work.
+- Establish workshops on self-care, grief, stress reduction and mindfulness at work.

-- Work with our current healthcare partners to expand our bereavement and grief support programs.
+- Work with healthcare partners to expand our bereavement and grief support programs.

 - Address the critical need for a centralized training, gathering and administrative space.